 The female underside is similar but with a clear brown colour, and the spots can

 sometimes be very large.
 The less-frequently seen female upperside is brown with a full set of strong orange lunules..

-This species is referred to as Agrodiaetus escheri in T&L, but now seems to be classified as a member of the Polyommatus family.
+This species is referred to as Agrodiaetus escheri in T&L, but is now (and has been for some while)classified as a member of the Polyommatus genus.

 a male, showing the strong deep blue, pronounced black margins, and slight uph chequering at the margins.